nanobox-io/nanobox-docs/source/domains-networking/user-ip-and-protocols.html.md

 To detect the origin IP of a request, use the `X-Forwarded-For` header.
 Your app's load-balancer sets or appends this header with the origin IP of the request.

 ## Detecting Request Protocols
 To detect the protocol of the request (http or https), use the `X-Forwarded-Proto` header.
-Your app's load-balancer sets this header with the requests origin protocol.
+Your app's load-balancer sets this header with the request's origin protocol.